Glutinous-Rice-Flour

 A wide range of culinary options are made possible by glutinous rice flour, commonly referred to as sticky rice flour or sweet rice flour.
-This glutinous rice flour’s distinct, somewhat sweet flavor and elastic, sticky texture make it perfect for a variety of recipes.
+This glutinous rice flour’s distinct, somewhat sweet flavour and elastic, sticky texture make it perfect for a variety of recipes.
 In this article, we’ll look at the benefits of using glutinous rice flour in your cooking and provide you with some great ideas for doing so.

 The Versatility of Glutinous Rice Flour